Makzzzimus/bincture/README.md

 *Fun fact: The logo and icons were made in the Windows 98 style.*

 ## 💿 Installation
 Download the portable application from [release page](https://github.com/Makzzzimus/bincture/releases/) and launch.
 No installation is required.
 Note: pallette.txt is required to run 8-bit visualizations.
 It can be found [here](https://github.com/Makzzzimus/bincture/blob/main/pallette.txt)

+Sorry, no build for macOS.
+But you can try to compile from the source.
 ## 🧱 Building from source
 ### On Linux 🐧
 Make sure GCC and Make are installed before proceeding.